mkchenxi/Causal-Inference/Final Assignment/Suggested-solutions-and-rubrics.md

 \alpha_i + \lambda_t + \beta D_{it} + \varepsilon_{it},
 $$

-where \(\alpha_i\) are product fixed effects and \(\lambda_t\) are time fixed effects.
+where $\alpha_i$ are product fixed effects and $\lambda_t$ are time fixed effects.
 Product fixed effects absorb time-invariant differences across products, while time fixed effects absorb common demand shocks.
 Category-by-time fixed effects could also be included to account for category-specific demand shocks.

 Because treatment adoption is staggered, a conventional two-way fixed-effects estimator may be problematic if treatment effects differ across cohorts or over time since treatment.
 A preferred approach is therefore a staggered-adoption DiD estimator that estimates cohort-time treatment effects, such as